eheitfield/SwiftCluster/README.md

 This package supports [k-means cluster analysis](https://en.wikipedia.org/wiki/K-means_clustering) in Swift.
 Cluster analysis involves sorting a large number of observations into a much smaller number of statistically similar groups.
 It is most commonly used for exploratory data analysis, but also has application in data compression, image processing, and machine learning.

 Clustering data with SwiftCluster involves three steps.
 First, input data must be organized into  an *n* x *m* matrix of `Double`s where each row corresponds to an observation and each column corresponds to a variable.
 For details on the matrix structures used by SwiftCluster, see [SimpleMatrixKit](https://github.com/eheitfield/SimpleMatrixKit.git).
 Second, a `ClusterModel` struct is configured with the input data matrix and other parameters defining how the cluster analysis should be run.
 Finally, the `ClusterModel` struct's `run()` method is called to perform the analysis.  `run()` returns an *n*-element `Int` array of group identifiers arranged in the same order as the input data and a *k* x *m* matrix of mean variable values for each group.
-Depending on the size of the dataset, the number of clusters to be created, and other parameters of the model, the cluster analysis can take several seconds to complete, so `run()` is often called on a background thread.

 ## Algorithm Options